faridashahata/Portfolio/Language-Engineering/README.md

 # DD2418 Language Engineering Project - Movie Summarization

-This project is a part of the DD2418 Language Engineering course at KTH.
+This project is a part of the DD2418 Language Engineering course at KTH, in collaboration with Katja Rönnlund (@katjan).
 The goal of the project is to build a narrative text summarizer by fine-tuning Transformers (namely, Torch T5 and BART models), to generate movie and TV episode summaries out of corresonding plots.

 ## Project Overview